Kristoffer Diaz: Notable works

 Díaz has written short work for The 24 Hour Plays and The 24 Hour Musicals on Broadway.
 He co-wrote Brink!, a full-length play featured in the Humana Festival of New American Plays in 2009.
 Other plays include Things With Friends, Swag (or Fucking Vigwan), #therevolution, Guernica, Rebecca Oaxaca Lays Down a Bunt, and Going Left.

 Díaz's most highly awarded play is The Elaborate Entrance of Chad Deity, as it qualified him as a Pulitzer Prize finalist.
 The play is Diaz's most well-known, and like many of his works is set in New York City, and deals with aspects of popular culture, in this case focusing on wrestling.

 Diaz wrote the full-length play Welcome to Arroyo's, a hip-hop influenced comedy-drama about a Latinx family set in New York City's Lower East Side centered on themes of gentrification, authenticity, and individual obligation to culture.
 The play premiered at American Theatre Company on April 15, 2010, and was directed by Jaime Castañeda.
 The play tells the story of a Puerto Rican family living on the Lower East Side of Manhattan.
 The teenage daughter, Molly, commits herself to the graffiti elements of hip-hop culture, which causes a conflict in values between her and her brother.
 The play is narrated by a DJ and MC chorus, who incorporate elements of hip-hop and spoken word poetry to comment on the action.

 Diaz collaborated with Jon Beavers, Casey Hurt, Ian Merrigan and Ramiz Monsef on the musical The Unfortunates.
 Diaz was credited with adding additional materials to the war-set musical.
 The musical was initially produced by and developed for the Oregon Shakespeare Festival and has since been produced by the American Conservatory Theater as well.
+The musical was made available for theatrical licensing in 2021 with Uproar Theatrics.

 Diaz wrote The Upstairs Concierge, a satirical comedy about celebrity culture following an upstairs concierge at a hotel.
 The play premiered in 2015 at Goodman's Owen Theatre, and was directed by KJ Sanchez, with performances by Theo Allen, Sandra Delgado, and Tawny Newsome as the titular upstairs concierge.

 As the first-ever recipient of the Temple University Theatre Department's Playwright Residency Program, Diaz was commissioned to write Reggie Hoops, a full-length play initially developed in collaboration with Temple's Theatre Department to be performed during their 2016–2017 season, and premiered February 3, 2017.
 The play was created with the guidance of Temple's Edward Sobel, who developed the university's Playwright Residency Program.

 In 2019, Diaz wrote the book for The Public Theater's Hercules, a stage adaptation of the 1997 Disney film, with music by Alan Menken, lyrics by David Zippel, and choreography by Chase Brock.
 The production was directed by Lear deBessonet and featured performances by Jelani Alladin as Hercules, and 1997 film cast member Roger Bart, originator of the Hercules role, as Hades.